 As well as my private practice, I was until recently a member of the clinical team at ARC, the community counselling service linked to Axminster Medical Practice.

-I offer counselling to all adults, without distinction.
+I offer counselling to all adults, without distinction, individuals and couples.
 I have particular familiarity supporting people who are in caring roles, who are experiencing dementia in a loved one, who are in recovery from substance misuse, and also of Asperger’s syndrome.

 Areas of counselling I deal with